 MeToo Anthropology Collective

-“A Long Journey Home – Supporting Students in the Field” task force founder and contributing member, 2015 – Present
+“A Long Journey Home – Supporting Students in the Field” – Task Force founder and Working Member, 2015 – Present

 The Familiar Strange Anthropology Blog – Contributing Writer